Funny or Die: Gay of Thrones

 Gay of Thrones is a comedy web series hosted by Jonathan Van Ness in which he and a guest recap the most recent episode of Game of Thrones in Van Ness' hair salon.
 Its first episode, recapping the first two episodes of season 3 of Game of Thrones, was released in April 2013 and has covered each episode from then until the finale in May 2019.
 Guests have included Alfie Allen, Tiffany Haddish, Kumail Nanjiani and Lena Headey.

 @midnight and @after midnight

 @midnight was a late night comedy panel show hosted by Chris Hardwick and produced by Funny or Die.
 The show debuted on Comedy Central on October 21, 2013.
 The show features three guest comedians that respond to different social media postings and pop culture references of the day, including responses to actual tweets on Twitter, Craigslist ad postings, and comments on Reddit.

 @Midnight used social media as a platform to engage with their fans.
 The show created hashtags, including #HashtagWars and #SpookyCelebs, that were used by fans to submit their own responses to the game on Twitter.

 A CBS revival of the series, entitled @fter midnight, was launched on January 17, 2024 and is hosted by Taylor Tomlinson.
 The show retains some previous segments from @Midnight, and introduces some new games that lean more into improv and physical comedy.
+The series finale aired on June 13, 2025.